 A South Carolina trial court awarded the state $327,073,700 in 2011, which the state’s highest court reduced.
 The penalty was related to violations of the South Carolina Unfair Trade Practices Act, which the state ratified in 1993.

 Risperdal lawsuits are still being filed by men, boys and the parents of the boys alleging, among other things, that the defendants exposed patients to an unreasonable risk that the corporations failed to disclose to patients and to health care professionals.
 More than 1,600 Risperdal lawsuits have been filed so far in Philadelphia, where a state court created a mass tort docket for handling uniform pretrial proceedings across all of the cases.

-The Risperdal attorneys at Reich & Binstock are representing male victims who developed female-like breasts allegedly due to their use of the drug.
+The Houston Risperdal attorneys at Reich & Binstock are representing male victims who developed female-like breasts allegedly due to their use of the drug.
 Many of these patients required surgery to correct the damage.
-Patients who believe that they thusly have been harmed by Risperdal, no matter their state of residency, may contact Houston-based Reich & Binstock for a free consultation.
-Click this link or call toll-free 1-866-LAW-2400.
+Patients who believe that they thusly have been harmed by Risperdal, no matter their state of residency, may contact Houston-based Reich & Binstock for a free Risperdal consultation. call toll-free 1-866-LAW-2400.

 Settlements are attainable, and juries have awarded damages in these cases.

 Plaintiffs in those Risperdal lawsuits that are centered on gynecomastia generally assert a connection between the use of the drug and increases in the user’s levels of a hormone known as prolactin, which plays a role in breast growth and milk production.

 The state of South Carolina presented damning testimony concerning this chemical connection during the trial there.
 One of the state’s witnesses was Dr. Magali Haas, a Janssen medical research physician.